 Visibility and governance, while easy concepts, can be incredibly difficult to achieve.
 And in order to develop a self-service portal or just increase visibility in general – whether for cloud instances or software needs – IT needs to be engaged in regular discussions with employees about their needs, their understanding of the resources available and why they may be considering a different set of tools.
 This insight – along with current usage, versions, cost and licensing information – can provide IT teams with the information required to create appropriate governance, security protections and enablement for their workforce.

 Business-unit led purchasing power is here to stay and reasonably so.
 But that means that shadow IT has evolved and become an inevitable part of organizations and an ongoing challenge for IT leaders.
-Now, IT departments will need to consider how to continue to position themselves as facilitators and provide better risk management and governance, as the ways of working continue to redefine the ‘new normal.’
+Now, IT departments will need to consider how to continue to position themselves as facilitators and provide better risk management and governance, as the ways of working are constantly changing.

-To learn more about the 10 signs that you may be ready for a cloud management platform, be sure to download our free guide here.
+To learn more about the 10 signs that you may be ready for a cloud management platform, download our free guide.